Stability of Equilibrium Asset Pricing Models: A Necessary and Sufficient Condition: Conclusion

 \section{Conclusion}

-We developed a practical test for existence and uniqueness of equilibrium asset prices in infinite horizon arbitrage free settings.
-By eschewing the one-step contraction methods of earlier work and seeking instead restrictions that ensure contraction occurs ``on average, eventually,'' we find a test that is necessary as well as sufficient, and hence can provide exact delineation between stable and unstable models in realistic applications.
-Computational techniques are provided to ensure that the test can be implemented in complex quantitative applications.
+In this paper we developed a practical test for existence and uniqueness of equilibrium asset prices in infinite horizon arbitrage free settings.
+By seeking restrictions that ensure contraction occurs ``on average, eventually,'' we obtained a test that is necessary as well as sufficient, and hence yields an exact delineation between stable and unstable models.
+Computational techniques are provided to ensure that the test can be implemented in realistic quantitative applications.

+It is natural to ask whether or not our results extend to a continuous time setting.
+We have provided an online appendix which shows that, at least in simple cases, the answer is affirmative.
+However, we treat no substantial applications in that note and only briefly touch on interesting connections between infinitesimal descriptions and stability results.
+We hope that at least some readers will pursue this research further.

-In our applications, we focused on consumption-based asset pricing models.
-However, the theoretical results apply in the same way to other no-arbitrage settings where asset prices can be represented using recursion (\ref{eq:pd}) with a positive marginal rate of substitution.
+Although we focused on consumption-based asset pricing models, the theoretical results apply in the same way to other no-arbitrage settings where asset prices can be represented using recursion (\ref{eq:pd}) with a positive marginal rate of substitution.
 Embedding this analysis into frameworks with endogenously determined consumption is left to future research.